 They suggested the doctor assess psychological readiness or “fitness to proceed”.
-David Brady, the LGBT medical adviser, rejected that.
+Dr Michael Brady, the LGBT medical adviser, rejected that.
 How can doctors assess it?
 Transitioning is stressful and difficult.
 The prejudice you face is terrible.
 They don’t know what will happen.

 So, because the government want doctors still to be involved, we end up with a diagnosis of gender dysphoria.
 In the DSM V, that diagnosis makes some sense.
 Psychiatrists want to argue that they should be able to claim money from medical insurance for helping people with distress.
 In gender recognition, it makes no sense at all.
 Someone might be so delighted with their imminent transition that they feel no distress.
 On a two year waiting list, someone might have transitioned already, and the doctor is reduced to writing, “they tell me they used to be distressed, presenting in the assigned gender”.
 Again, it’s medicalising trans people, who only need doctors if they need hormones or surgery.